Close

 Lack of Monitoring Abilities

 One of the reasons for analog phone lines going away and the rapid replacement with digital solutions is greater monitoring abilities.
 Monitoring a physical infrastructure like POTS lines is difficult, and it means operators don’t immediately know if a line is broken.
-Compare this with a digital network that offers comprehensive monitoring and control.
+Compare this with a digital managed network that offers comprehensive monitoring and control.
 With POTS replacement solutions, visibility into device usage, connectivity, and performance are readily monitored.

 Digital Transformation